 Partners for Payment Relief DE, LLC is the Class A Member of the Company.
 PPR Financial Holdings, LLC ("Holdings") is presently the sole owner of Partners for Payment Relief DE, LLC.
 Partners for Payment Relief DE, LLC, the Manager of the Company, is responsible for the management of the Company.
-The owners of Holdings are officers of the Company or serve in other capacities such as David Van Horn, as executive chairman of the board of directors of the Manager and perform various roles for the Company with regards to operations, investor relations, business development and finance.
-As of March 31, 2024, there are 44 Class B Members of the Company, 724 Class C Members of the Company, 31 Class D Members of the Company, 15 Class E Members of the Company, 189 Class F Members of the Company and 555 Class G Members of the Company.
+The owners of Holdings, John Sweeney, David Van Horn and Robert Paulus, are either officers of the Company or serve in other capacities such as on the board of directors of the Manager and/or perform various roles for the Company with regards to operations, investor relations, business development and finance.

+In terms of Investor Members, as of March 31, 2025, there are 24 Class B Members of the Company, 540 Class C Members of the Company, 18 Class D Members of the Company, 11 Class E Members of the Company, 207 Class F Members of the Company and 809 Class G Members of the Company.

+Capitalized terms not defined in this section shall have the meaning set forth in the Operating Agreement.
 The purchasers of Class D Membership Interests in this Offering shall become Class D Members of the Company.
+The offering of Class D Membership Interests pursuant hereto shall expire and terminate July 21, 2025.
 The purchasers of Class F Membership Interests in this Offering shall become Class F Members of the Company.
+The offering of Class F Membership Interests pursuant hereto shall expire and terminate July 21, 2025.
 The purchasers of Class G Membership Interests in this Offering shall become Class G Members of the Company.
+The offering of Class G Membership Interests pursuant hereto shall expire and terminate July 21, 2025.
 Class D Members, Class F Members and Class G Members shall have no right to participate in the management of the Company.
-The Class D Members shall be entitled to receive an Operating Preferred Return of six percent (6%) per annum on their Capital Contributions, the Class F Members shall be entitled to receive an Operating Preferred Return of ten percent (10%) per annum on their Capital Contributions and the Class G Members shall be entitled to receive an Operating Preferred Return of twelve percent (12%) per annum on their Capital Contributions (the "Operating Preferred Return").
+The Class D Members shall be entitled to receive an Operating Preferred Return of six percent (6%) per annum on their Capital Contributions, the Class F Members shall be entitled to receive an Operating Preferred Return of ten percent (10%) per annum on their Capital Contributions and the Class G Members shall be entitled to receive an Operating Preferred Return of twelve percent (12%) per annum on their Capital Contributions.
 Class D Members, Class F Members, and Class G Members are entitled to be paid their Operating Preferred Return on a monthly basis.
-In lieu of receiving monthly payments during the term of his or her investment, a Class D, Class F or Class G Member may elect to defer such payments.
-If a Class D, Class F or Class G Member elects to defer payments of the Operating Preferred Return, then the Company will defer payment of the Operating Preferred Return which shall accrue and earn its own Operating Preferred Return, or "compound" based on, prior to on or about August 1, 2024, the number of days it is outstanding each year divided by 365, and following on or about August 1, 2024, a per annum internal rate of return model, in each case, in accordance with a compound schedules, samples of which are provided at Exhibit "E".
+In lieu of receiving monthly payments during the term of his/her/its investment, a Class D, Class F or Class G Member may elect to defer such payments.
+If a Class D, Class F or Class G Member elects to defer payments of the Operating Preferred Return, then the Company will defer payment of the Operating Preferred Return which shall accrue and earn its own Operating Preferred Return, or "compound" based on a per annum internal rate of return model, in each case, in accordance with a compound schedules, samples of which are provided at Exhibit E.